sabbelasichon/typo3-rector/docs/examples_in_action.md

 }
 ```

 What's "wrong" with this code?
-Well, it depends on the context.
-But, if we assume you would like to have this code ready
+Well, it depends on the context, but if we assume you would like to have this code ready
 for TYPO3 version 10 you should move the render method arguments to the method `initializeArguments` and you should
 rename the namespace `\TYPO3\CMS\Fluid\Core\ViewHelper\AbstractViewHelper` to
 `\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractViewHelper`.

-And we are not talking about the superfluous else statement, not having Type Declarations or in_array could be used.
+And we are not talking about the superfluous else statement or not having Type Declarations.
 That's a different story.

 Do you like to do these changes manually on a codebase with let's say 40-100 ViewHelpers?
 We don't.